 Hundreds Of Life-Size David Hasselhoff Cutouts Stolen From Convenience Store Chain

 David Hasselhoff is the new face of New England convenience store chain Cumberland Farms' new iced coffee campaign, and his new promo has become a hot item in the region.
-In fact it's become so hot that out of 570 life-sized cutouts of the star that the company had printed to promote their new Farmhouse Blend iced coffee, a whopping 550 of them have been stolen from outside stores.
+In fact it's become so hot that out of 570 life-sized cutouts of the star that the company had printed to promote their new Farmhouse Blend iced coffee, a whopping 550 of them have been stolen.

 The Hoff even tweeted his approval after hearing about the thefts; writing, "Ripped Hoff!
 Congrats to all those who stole my poster from Cumberland farms!
 You guys rock!"